-Each April, the University pauses to celebrate and engage in the largest community service event in the area.
+Each April, the University pauses to celebrate in service to the local community.
 Since no day-classes are scheduled and many offices are closed, students and employees are expected to participate in a service activity during the day.
-As part of Created and Called for Community (CCC), students and faculty serve together on a designated project.
 Off campus, students and faculty join community partners during the day in service to the region.